Information for Businesses

 Keeping pollutants out of storm drains helps preserve our environment and improve water quality.
-It can also help you avoid costly fines related to the illegal discharge of pollutants into the storm drain system (San Diego Municipal Code $43.0301).
+It can also help you avoid costly fines related to the illegal discharge of pollutants into the storm drain system ( San Diego Municipal Code Section 43.0301).

 Business Inspection Program

-The City of San Diego Storm Water Division conducts inspections of industrial and commercial facilities and treatment control BMPs within the city limits.
+The City of San Diego Storm Water Division conducts inspections of industrial and commercial facilities and treatment control Best Management Practices (BMP) within the city limits.
 Inspections are mandated by the Municipal Separate Storm Sewer System Permit (MS4) (Order No. R9-2013-0001) and the Municipal Code (§43.03).

-City inspectors will examine facilities and/or treatment control BMPs and give suggestions to help with storm water permit compliance, and recommend additional ways to reduce the potential for release of pollutants.
+City inspectors will examine facilities and/or treatment control BMP and give suggestions to help with storm water permit compliance, and recommend additional ways to reduce the potential for release of pollutants.

 Storm Drain Stenciling Program

 Place signage in visible areas near storm drain inlets, reminding employees not to allow liquids or other pollutants into the storm water system.
-City of San Diego storm drain stenciling kits are available from I Love A Clean San Diego.
+City storm drain stenciling kits are available from I Love A Clean San Diego.

-BMPs must be properly used at all construction sites in the City of San Diego to protect water quality and minimize pollution.
+BMP must be properly used at all construction sites in the City to protect water quality and minimize pollution.
 To stay in compliance with the law and keep your projects on schedule, make sure BMPs are implemented and maintained year round.